 Bakri Chhap Natural Himalayan Produce comes directly from the farmers of Himalayas who are on the verge of leaving agriculture due to the fact that they have not been getting good prices for their produce.
 This happens mainly because of too many middlemen between the actual producer and final consumer.
-Green People, through Bakri Chhap, is Creating a brand for the farmers of Himalayan Villages.

 Natural, perhaps better than organic.
 There are still many villages in Uttarakhand that grow their crops in a traditional way using natural ingredients.
 These produce that are grown in the pristine climate of the hills, free from pollution and chemicals are perhaps even better than merely being organic.
 However, they are not “certified organic”.
 Not yet.
 These farmers would require education, skilling and mandatory paper-work to be stamped Organic.
 We, at Bakri Chhap believe that the gradual journey of these micro farmers towards organic certification will not start with a new-technology laboratory test but with the re-establishment of their faith in their own centuries old traditional craft.
 By and large, their produce is natural loaded with antioxidants and minerals; owing to the location of fields, manual farming and perennial sources of natural irrigation.